powellgenomicslab/tenk10k_phase1/plotting_notebooks/overview_figures/README.md

 ## Main figures

-* UMAP plot of all data coloured by cell type
+* UMAP plot of all data coloured by cell type (similar to OneK1K's Fig. 1G)
-* barplot of number of cells per cell type coloured by cell type
+* barplot of number of cells per cell type coloured by cell type (similar to OneK1K's Fig. 1F)
 * barplot of number of cells per cell type coloured by cell type (log 10 scale)
 * violin plots of number of cells per individual by cell type coloured by cell type
-* histogram of number of cells per individual (across all cell types)
+* histogram of number of cells per individual (across all cell types; similar to OneK1K's Fig. 1C)

 ## Supplementary figures